trendzme/gitclass/holiday.md

-Looking forward to the party 🍕 ! 😃
+Looking forward to the party :pizza: ! :smiley:_